byPronox/Church-DB-Managment/README.md

 # Church Database Management System

 Welcome to the **Church Database Management System**, a web application designed to help manage catechizing records for a church.
-This project combines a modern frontend built with React and a robust backend powered by Flask, with SQL Server as the database.
+This project combines a modern frontend built with React and a robust backend powered by Flask, with MongoDB as the NoSQL database for flexible document storage.

 <p align="center">
   <img src="./cliente/src/assets/images/PHOTO_MAIN.PNG"/>